The 7 steps you NEED to take to set your family up for long term success when you get a financial windfall

-We also contribute to our workplace 401(k)’s and my IRA, additionally we contribute to our daughter’s ABLE account, which is similar to a college savings account, yet it’s for children with disabilities.
-A good rule of thumb is to be saving about 15% into these accounts, but don’t worry you can start at 5% and slowly work your way up.
+We also contribute to our workplace 401(k)’s and my IRA.
+A good rule of thumb is to be saving about 15% into these accounts, but don’t worry you can start at a smaller amount and slowly work your way up.

 According to Student Loan Hero “Among the Class of 2018, 69% of college students took out student loans, and they graduated with an average debt of $29,800, including both private and federal debt.
 You’ve probably heard another scary statistic: Americans owe over $1.56 trillion in student loan debt, spread out among about 45 million borrowers.
 That’s about $521 billion more than the total U.S. credit card debt.”

 As parents, we want the very best for our children, so I feel if we are in a position to save them decades of debt and stress, then I absolutely want to do that.
-This doesn’t mean that my daughter will get a free ride and have zero financial responsibility, she will have to pay some of her way, but I don’t want her to get an ulcer from the financial strain.
+This doesn’t mean that my daughter will get a free ride and have zero financial responsibility, she will have to pay some of her way, but I don’t want her to get an ulcer from the financial strain of attending college.

 At the end of the day